muhammadazeemhaider/CASE-Conflict-Aware-Synthesis-of-Evidence/README.md

 ## About this Project

 The dataset for this project was Bar Exam QA and the generative model of choice was Llama3:70B.
 Inferencing was carried out using OpenRouter.

+## Note

+The project was a collaboration of a team of six.
+CASE is the semester project for CS 646 Information Retrieval at UMass Amherst.